Frequently Asked Questions

 The Town is currently researching the costs involved in deploying a fiber network.
 Information related to costs per home will be shared as soon as we have this information.

 Will I be forced to participate in the network?

-No - Property owners who choose not to particpate will have the option to opt-out of the network.
+No - Property owners who choose not to particpate will stay with their current provider.